yodertv/test-atomic-writes/README.md

 ## Resolved Issues
 - Write in append mode in Mac OS X APFS doesn't appear to be atomic.
 Resolved 6.9.2018.

+## Backlog
+- TestReadOnly panics when run before TestAtomicWrites ever has.
+Should simply fail instead.

 ## Dev log

 ### 11.02.2025